 This page addresses the question: What tax rate would you use if your company currently has operating losses.

+Countries operate in multiple countries and every country and state that a company is domiciled in has a tax rates prescribed by law.
 There is no one size fits all tax rate that is best when valuing a company using the DCF valuation approach.
 Multiple tax rates apply to a company.
 Federal /state statutory tax rates, Effective tax rates, marginal tax rates, etc.

 This page addresses the question: What tax rate would you use if your cash flows are international and have different tax rates in different jurisdictions?